IgnacioMB/csvcli/README.md

 - `show`: Displays the contents of the CSV, excel or parquet file

   Example showing the contents of a CSV file with `,` as a delimiter.
   You indicate the file you want to open using the `-f` option:

   ```
-  csvcli -f "myfiles/data.csv" show | less -S
+  csvcli myfiles/data.csv show | less -S
   ```

   Example showing the contents of a CSV file with a delimiter other than commas.
   In this case you must specify the delimiter using the `-d` option:

   ```
-  csvcli -f "myfiles/csv_with_pipes.csv" -d '|' show | less -S
+  csvcli -d '|' myfiles/csv_with_pipes.csv show | less -S
   ```

 - `head`: Displays only the first rows of the file